 Lakewood, N.J., February 26, 2019—Traveling the world may be a once-in-a-lifetime experience for some students.
 For Daniel Ginchereau, a history and education major at Georgian Court, it has been life-changing.
 Not only did the junior recently spend a semester abroad as part of a prestigious program; it marked the second time he traveled overseas in 2018.
 The South Jersey native believes his time across the pond will enrich the lives of students he teaches in the future.

 Daniel is also Georgian Court University’s first recipient of the Benjamin A. Gilman International Scholarship.
-He was one of 835 American undergraduate students from 310 colleges and universities across the U.S. who received the grant.
+He was one of 835 American undergraduate students from 310 colleges and universities across the United States who received the grant.
 He studied at St. Mary’s University, an institution just outside of London.

 He received a $2,500 scholarship to apply toward his experience, and conducted a service project of his choice in exchange for the grant.
-He chronicled his travels abroad and communicated with special needs classes in his hometown, Marlton, N.J., along with a class in Brick, N.J.
+He chronicled his travels abroad and communicated with special needs classes in his hometown of Marlton, New Jersey, along with a class in Brick, New Jersey.